 No interim order1 may be made by a practice committee2 in respect of any person unless he has been afforded an opportunity of appearing before the committee and being heard on the question whether such an order should be made in his case3.
 At any such hearing, the person concerned4 is entitled to be represented, whether by a legally qualified person or otherwise5.

-Following referral by the Nursing and Midwifery Council6, no interim order may be made, varied, replaced or, in a case where there is no appeal against the order when the period for appealing expires or if there
+Following referral by the Nursing and Midwifery Council6, no interim order may be made, varied, replaced or, in a case where there is no appeal against the order when the period

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL